makersall/toolkit/pages/30-smooth/20-continuum-skill.md

 But with Excel, if you're a little adventurous it's remarkable what you can do as a "power user."
 You can start by learning a few tricks, then gradually add more tools to your toolbox as you need them.
 The results aren't always pretty; sometimes it feels like Excel is duct tape for data.
 But like duct tape, you don't need to be highly skilled to use it to solve a wide range of problems.

-If we're going to create an economy where many people in communities from Harlem to Harlan County can make a living from emerging tech, we need to start designing emerging tech tools so they can do what Excel does so well: support a culture of power users.
+If we're going to create an economy where lots of people in communities from Harlem to Harlan County can make a living from emerging tech, we need to start designing emerging tech tools so they can do what Excel does so well: support a culture of power users.
 Power users don't need a computer science college degree -- or for that matter any college degree -- to possess valuable skills that pay well.
 In short, by designing tools that support power users, the tech industry can create a wider range of opportunities for paid tech work.

 ### Blue-Collar Coders